marcelovani/bfd/README.md

 CUSTOMIZING
 ======

-In this theme there is tools for you to customize this theme with and whitout subtheme.
+In this theme there is tools for you to customize it with and whitout subtheme.
 Note that this theme is designed to be stylized with SCSS, but there is a custom CSS available.

+## ABOUT SCSS SETUP

+Gulp file is provided and SCCS files are configured to be built with node.js.
+You have to configure node.js environement yourself with `node_modules` folder at root of the theme.
+Check gulp.js of the theme for the modules requirements.
+This [documentation][11] might help you,

+If you are using a multisites Drupal instance with subtheme you have to copy the "Bootstrap for drupal" base theme to your site specific folder `/themes/contrib` or change the relative path in the SCSS master file - `bfd_subtheme/assets/scss/style.scss`.

 ## WITH SUBTHEME

 Copy the `ressources/bfd_subtheme` folder to `/sites/themes/custom` folder and set it as `default theme`.
 Drupal.org provide [documentation about sub-themes][10] and how to customize it.

 ### CSS

 To use a custom CSS go to the theme settings in `/admin/appearance/settings/bootstrap_for_drupal_subtheme` Tick "Use bfd-custom.css".
 That setting will create a "bfd-custom.css" in `files` folder that you can use to customize the theme.

 ### SCSS

-You can theme directly with the file `bfd_subtheme/assets/scss/base/_base.scss` and add SCSS files to the master SCSS file `bfd_subtheme/assets/scss/tools/_subtheme.scss`.
-Gulp file is provided to compile SCSS but you will have to install node.js modules.
+After node.js configuration, you can theme directly with the file `bfd_subtheme/assets/scss/base/_base.scss` and add SCSS files to the master SCSS file `bfd_subtheme/assets/scss/tools/_subtheme.scss`.

-#### Note
-If you are using a multisites Drupal instance you have to copy the "Bootstrap for drupal" base theme to your site specific folder `/themes/contrib` or change the relative path in the SCSS master file - `bfd_subtheme/assets/scss/style.scss`.

 ## WITHOUT SUBTHEME

 ### CSS

 To use a custom CSS go to the theme settings in `/admin/appearance/settings/bootstrap_for_drupal` Tick "Use bfd-custom.css".
 That setting will create a "bfd-custom.css" in `files` folder that you can use to customize the theme.

 ### SCSS

 In the theme, there is a SCSS template folder for you to add your custom CSS without subtheme.
-Find in `assets/scss/tools` a `custom` folder, copy it to `assets/scss/` and in the bottom of the file `assets/scss/style.scss` uncomment the line `@import 'custom/include`. **After updating the theme** dont forget to uncomment that line again.
-Gulp file is provided to compile SCSS but you will have to install node.js modules.
+Find in `assets/scss/tools` a `custom` folder, copy it to `assets/scss/` and in the bottom of the file `assets/scss/style.scss` uncomment the line `@import custom/include`. **After updating the theme** dont forget to uncomment that line again.

 FOR DEVELOPERS
 ============